 What are lumens?

-The more lumens per watt the more light output the lamp produces.
-From 120 lm/w we talk about high lumen.
-This means that per 1 watt 120 lumens of light output is produced.
-So this is very strong/full light.
-Led lamps with high lumen are sometimes more expensive than a comparable lamp with less lumen but the more light output per watt the more the lamp saves compared to traditional lighting.
-This is because you sometimes generate up to 85% more light output for the same power.
-High lumen lamps are often used for business and professional purposes.
-Because the high light output provides better visibility and higher productivity.
-In domestic settings, this is not always necessary unless the light is used for a hobby or room where it is desired.
-For example, in a shed, garage or hobby room.
+The more lumens per watt, the more light output the lamp produces.
+From 120 lm/w, we talk about high lumen.
+This means that for every 1 watt, 120 lumens of light output is produced.
+This is very strong/bright light.
+LED lamps with high lumen are sometimes a bit more expensive than a comparable lamp with fewer lumens, but the more light output per watt, the more the lamp saves compared to traditional lighting.
+This is because you can sometimes generate up to 85% more light output for the same wattage.
+High lumen lamps are often used for business and professional purposes, as the high light output provides better visibility and higher productivity.
+In a home setting, this is not always necessary unless the light is used for a hobby or in a space where this is desired, such as in a shed, garage, or hobby room.

-What is the difference between the amount of watts and lumens of a lamp?
+What is the difference between the number of Watts and Lumens of a lamp?

-The amount of watts indicates the energy consumption of a lamp and not its light output (its brightness or brilliance).
-So when buying LED lights, it is important to look at the amount of Lumens rather than the Wattage.
+The number of Watts indicates the energy consumption of a lamp and not the light output (the brightness).
+Therefore, when purchasing LED lighting, it is important to look at the number of Lumens instead of the Wattage.

-Below we have compared the Lumens to the wattage of an LED bulb, a Halogen bulb, an energy-saving bulb and an incandescent bulb.
+Below we have compared the Lumens with the power in Watts of an LED lamp, a Halogen lamp, a compact fluorescent lamp, and an incandescent lamp.

 |